Ang-edgar/laptop-inventory-management/README.md

-# Laptop Inventory Management System v1.1
+# Laptop Inventory Management System v1.2b (Beta)

-A web-based tool I built for managing laptop inventory, spare parts, sales, and warranty tracking.
+A web-based tool for managing laptop inventory, spare parts, sales, warranty tracking, and now customer order management.
 Uses Flask and Docker, stores everything in a database so it works reliably across different computers.

+## 🚀 New in v1.2b (Beta)

+- **Guest & Admin Modes:**
+  - Customers (guests) can browse your store’s current stock without logging in.
+  - Admins log in to manage inventory, orders, sales, and more.

+- **Order System:**
+  - Guests can add multiple laptops to a cart and place an order.
+  - Admins can view, confirm, reject, and process orders.
+  - Orders move through statuses: unconfirmed, confirmed, in progress, completed.
+  - Admins can revert completed sales back to orders if needed.

+- **Order Tracking:**
+  - Guests can check their order status by email.

+- **(Coming Soon)**
+  - Customers will be able to "build" a laptop with available spare parts.

+---

 ![Main Dashboard](docs/inventory.png)
 *Main inventory view with all laptops and their details*